RobertLemmens/youtube-sync/readme.md

 ```scala
 reStart
 ```
 The backend should now be running.
-Next compile the frontend:
+The frontend will also be build and served through akka.
+Access the site by going to localhost:8080

+If you want to build only the JS files do:
 ```scala
 project frontend
 ```